 After a month of using Minoxidil, you probably won’t see much improvement in your hair.
 In fact, you may find that you’re experiencing additional hair shedding.
 This is known as Minoxidil shedding, and it’s a normal part of the hair growth process.

-This happens because Minoxidil encourages your hair to move through the hair growth cycle at an accelerated rate.
+This happens because Minoxidil pushes your hair through the hair growth cycle at an accelerated rate, so it can reach the growth phase faster.

 Here are the visual results of two patients after 12 weeks of topical Minoxidil treatment for male pattern baldness [5]: